andre-carvalho/TerraMAServer/README.md

 # TerraMAServer
-A simple API to receive data from a Ionic app.
+A simple API to receive data from an Ionic app.
 I'am using this technology: https://flask-restful.readthedocs.io/en/latest/quickstart.html#full-example

 # Docker file to deploy